paulca55/hubspot-local-development/README.md

 - Sass compiler - _SCSS syntax_.
 - JS compiler - _using Babel_.
+- JS bundler - _using Parcel_.
 - Live reloading of local CSS, JS files which are swapped out for the remote files on HubSpot, no upload/download necessary, for rapid development - _using Browsersync_.
-- Code minification - _on production builds only_.
+- Code minification.
 - Image optimisation.
-- CSS and JavaScript source maps - _on development builds only, not production.
-Note: CSS source maps are inline and JavaScript source maps are their own files_.
+- CSS and JavaScript source maps - _the source maps will only work on files served by Browsersync on localhost.
+CSS and JS files uploaded to HubSpot for production are minified by their servers and the link to the sourcemaps will be removed_.
 - CSS and JavaScript code linting and formatting.
 Note that linting is set up for use with a code editor that can display problems/errors, they won't be output to the terminal - _using ESLint, Prettier and Stylelint_.
-- Deploying files to HubSpot, as draft or published, via the command line - _using Hubspot Local Development Tools_.
+- Deploying files to HubSpot, as draft or published, via the command line - _using HubSpot Local Development Tools_.

-_Note: this project was based around the ideas of a tool created by [Ryan Absalom](https://github.com/Absanater).
+_Note: this project is based around the ideas of a tool created by [Ryan Absalom](https://github.com/Absanater).
 Feel free to check out [Ryan's HubSpot local development tool](https://github.com/Absanater/hubspot-frontend-local) which may fit your needs better._

 ## Prerequisites

 - [Node.js](https://nodejs.org) must be installed - _please note only Node `v10.0.0` has been tested_.

-## Setting up HubSpot Local Development Tools
+## Setting up HubSpot local development tools

-_Note: you can refer to the [Hubspot Local Development Tools documentation](https://designers.hubspot.com/docs/tools/local-development) for more information_.
+_Note: you can refer to the [HubSpot Local Development Tools documentation](https://designers.hubspot.com/docs/tools/local-development) for more information_.

 ### Installing the HubSpot CLI tool

-As part of the project's `package.json` the `@hubspot/cms/cli` npm package will be installed into the project's developer dependencies, so you don't need to install this yourself.
+As part of the project's `package.json` the HubSpot CLI npm package will be installed into the project's developer dependencies, so you don't need to install this yourself.

 ### Set up your configuration file

-The `hubspot.config.yml` configuration file stores your HubSpot API key and Hub ID and is needed to authenticate your HubSpot account access.
-This is automatically created for you (see below):

-1. In your current working directory run `npx hs init` and follow the on screen prompts to create the `hubspot.config.yml` config file.
-You can choose API key or OAuth for authentication, HubSpot recommend OAuth as it is more secure but for a simpler setup we will use an API key.
+1. In your current working directory run `npx hs init` in your terminal and follow the on screen prompts to create the `hubspot.config.yml` config file.
-1. You will be asked to enter a name for your Hub - _this name is a **local-only** nickname for the HubSpot account to make it easy to reference when using the tools_.
-1. Next you will be asked for a Hub ID, this is the account you wish to modify files in - _this can be found by logging into your HubSpot dashboard and clicking on your account menu in the top-right corner_.
-1. Enter your API key - _you can log in to HubSpot and [get your API key here](https://app.hubspot.com/l/api-key)_.
+2. Firstly, you’ll be guided to create a personal CMS access key to enable authenticated access to your account via the local development tools.
+You’ll be prompted to press `Enter` when you’re ready to open the **Personal CMS Access Key** page in your default browser.
+This page will allow you to view or generate your personal access key, if necessary.
+Copy your access key and paste it in the terminal.
+3. Next, you’ll enter a name for the account.
+This name is only seen and used by you, For example, you might use `DEV` if you're using a developer sandbox or `PROD` if you’re using a full customer account.
+This name will be used when running commands.

+_Note: `hubspot.config.yml` supports multiple portal entries.
+The easiest way to add more portals after you already have a `hubspot.config.yml` file is to use `npx hs auth`._

-_Note: that the `hubspot.config.yml` file has been added to the `.gitignore` file so that it won't be added to your git repo to help keep your API key safe_.
+_Note: the `hubspot.config.yml` file has been added to the `.gitignore` file so that it won't be added to your git repo to help keep your API key safe._

 ## Project setup